Customer Service Upgrades

 The meter data management (MDM) system will go live in early July 2021.
 This means beginning in July you will see your total electricity usage for the month on your bill, instead of a specific meter reading.
 After the MDM “go live,” we will begin working to integrate your daily usage into our customer portal, MEL.
 We expect to have MEL upgraded by late-2022, giving you that additional easy insight into how you use electricity.
 If you have any questions about your usage or would like tips on how you can save energy, click here, call us at 800-804-7424 or email email@example.com.

 Commercial Bill Display

-An advanced meter is an energy measurement device that helps provide customers with timely information about their energy usage and utilities with information about system efficiency.
+A smart meter is an energy measurement device that helps provide customers with timely information about their energy usage and utilities with information about system efficiency.
 It confirms how much energy is used, when it is used, the number and duration of power interruptions, voltage levels and other information for efficient and reliable energy delivery.
-Part of a communication network between utilities and customers, advanced meters enable automated meter readings, outage detection, timely usage information, pricing and power-quality monitoring.
+Part of a communication network between utilities and customers, smart meters enable automated meter readings, outage detection, timely usage information, pricing and power-quality monitoring.
 When combined with new MDM and MEL technologies, we can better serve you.

 With access (via a concurrent MEL upgrade) to daily energy usage information, customers can better understand and take control of your energy consumption, which can help you save on monthly bills.
-Since advanced meters work on a smart grid, power outage detection and notification is automatic and faster.
-Advanced meters also provide these additional benefits:
+Since smart meters work on a smart grid, power outage detection and notification is automatic and faster.
+Smart meters also provide these additional benefits: